APRILIA 1200 Caponord 2013 Urban Touring Enduro

 The APRILIA 1200 Caponord 2013 windscreen is basically a little bit short and the adjustments traditional.
 To change the position, the rider needs to stop and release 2 locks in order to adjust the windscreen.
 It works just fine, but this is an old school method and even when it is not adjusted using electronics, the control mechanism should be operated with left hand only.
 The new BMW R1200GS 2013 has the right adjustment, but on the wrong side probably due to safety reasons.
-The standard APRILIA 1200 Caponord 2013 technical specifications:
+The key APRILIA 1200 Caponord 2013 features are:

 - Seat height 870 mm. or 34.25in